 To comply with college procedures the PDA cannot reimburse you for Texas hotel taxes or additional hotel charges for stay before or after an event.
 The PDA does not reimburse you for tuition for course work towards a certificate or degree.

 Professional memberships are funded up to an annual cap of $150 but again subject to the same requirements of justification based on your PD Plan.
 If there are additional costs associated with additional membership benefits, such as journal subscriptions, those costs do not count towards the $150 cap, but the separate expense must be itemized on the funding application.

 Purchases of books have a cap of $100 per year and like all funding requests must be justified based on your PD Plan.
 The funding request must be made in advance of the purchase.
 Textbooks purchased at a conference can be funded only if they are justified in advance as part of a funding application.

-Adjunct faculty members are encouraged to apply for professional development funds.
+Adjunct faculty members are encouraged to apply for professional development funds and will have to complete a PD Plan with the assistance of their department chair.
 The department chair must have a reasonable expectation that the faculty member will be returning in the near future to teach again.
-There is a $200 funding cap per adjunct faculty member per funding year.

 Professional development books, CDs, DVDs, and training manuals are available for check out at the main campus library located in the LRC Building.

 For more about the free course benefit for employees, consult DEB(LOCAL).